 - 2-3 large strawberries, mashed or pureed

-- White/Vanilla: Spoon 1/3 of your plain yogurt into your mould or ice cube tray, covering the bottom of to approximately 1/3 of the volume.
+- White/Vanilla: Spoon 1/3 of the yogurt into the tray or mould, covering the bottom to approximately 1/3 volume.
 Freeze until firm.

-- Brown/Chocolate: Add the carob powder to 1/3 of your yogurt.
+- Brown/Chocolate: Mix the carob powder to another 1/3 of the yogurt.
 Layer on top of your frozen plain layer.
 Freeze until firm.

-- Red/Strawberry: Mash or puree strawberries and mix to combine with 1/3 of your yogurt.
+- Red/Strawberry: Mash or puree the strawberries.
+Combine the strawberries with the remaining 1/3 of the yogurt.
 Layer on top of your frozen plain and chocolate layers.

 Pupsicle Dog Treat Making Tips and Tricks

 - Flexible silicone moulds or ice-cube trays, like we used here, are great for making individual frozen dog treats.
 You can do a test pour with a measuring cup of water to check the volume required to fill your mould or tray if you’d like to scale a recipe to suit.